 Your personnel will be able to properly manage credit card data with the PCI DSS awareness module.
 Understand the PCI DSS regulations, how to maintain data and accounts securely, and how to spot and respond to security breaches.

 Common Cases Of Data leaks

-Many people mistakenly think that malware causes damage in one, swift shot and then disappears.
-In reality, some of the most devastating pieces of malware have the ability to lay low and steal data surreptitiously for years before being discovered.
+Many individuals believe that malware produces damage in a single, quick burst and then vanishes.
+In truth, some of the most dangerous viruses may hide in plain sight and steal data for years before being identified.